 - 2 eggs

-Pre-heat oven to 350°F. Line a 9 x 5" baking container with parchment paper, allowing about 2" of parchment paper to hang off the edges.
+Pre-heat oven to 350°F. Line a 9 x 5" loaf pan with parchment paper, allowing about 2" of parchment paper to hang off the edges.

 In a large bowl combine the flour, baking powder, baking soda and salt.
 Set aside.